-The Play icon changes to a Stop icon while the job is RUNNING OR QUEUED.
+The Run icon changes to a Stop icon while the job is running.
+When the job is complete, the Status changes.

-To stop a RUNNING or QUEUED job from the Environment Overview screen:
+To stop a running job from the Environment Overview screen:

 - 1. Locate the job you want to stop. - 2.
 In the job's Action column, click the Stop icon. - 3.
 A popup appears asking, "Are you sure you want to stop job?"
 Click OK. - 4.
-When the job has been stopped, its status changes to CANCELLED.
+When the job has been stopped, its status changes. - 5.
+After the job completes successfully, return to the Inventory screen and check that the Domain and Method populated automatically for sensitive data.
+Sample screenshot below.